SOAR for MSSPs

 Per-tenant deployment

 Deploy a dedicated OpenSOAR instance for each client using Docker or Kubernetes.
-Each tenant gets their own database, their own playbooks, and their own API keys.
-Complete data isolation with shared infrastructure.
+Each client gets their own database, their own playbooks, and their own API keys.
+That is the cleanest isolation model in the public core today.

 # Deploy per-tenant with Docker Compose